Organizational Design Change.

 Whatever your reason, it’s not good enough.
 Because people will hear something, even if you’re not speaking.
 When they have gaps in their understanding, they WILL fill those gaps in some way.
 All you’re doing, through your silence, is giving up control over what they will think.

 So what does this mean for you, if you have a new leader?
 Say something.
-Communicate, even if you feel it’s unnecessary.

-The HBR interviews revealed what you’re really saying when you stay silent.
+The HBR interviews revealed what you’re really saying when you stay silent:

 - Early impressions are important, but they aren’t based on the information you might think.
 New CEOs won’t ask their predecessor about you.
 And even when they get input from valid sources, they don’t place much stock in it.
 They want to make up their own minds.
 One big mistake: not enough face time, to help them form the impression.
 CEOs told HBR of a variety of ways their executives missed opportunities to fill in the blanks, from ill-timed vacations to over-focus on customer relationships.
 Face time is critical when the new boss is forming impressions.